… and a little about Goan cuisine.

 Viva Panjim – In my opinion, this place has the best mackerel recheado.
 Their prawn curry is delish too.

-Some of my favourite dishes are fish recheado, goan prawn curry, chicken xacuti, cafreal and pork vindaloo.
+These are some of the dishes (that are my favorite) that you should try out: fish recheado, goan prawn curry, chicken xacuti, cafreal, and pork vindaloo.
 Wash this down with a solkadi, a slightly spicy drink good for digestion or a sweet kokum juice.